Math anxiety often starts when math feels like worksheets, timed tests, and red marks. Games make the same skills feel playful.

 101 and Out

-A dice game that builds mental addition and strategic thinking simultaneously.
+A dice game for mental addition and strategy.

 How to Play